igrishaev/dos-and-donts/README.md

   functions would be enough.

 - Don't use triggers to implement business logic.
 Such behaviour is quite implicit and difficult to maintain.
-And business rules changes all the time.
+And business rules change all the time.

 ### [Code](#code)